 1. Frames to Fill a Space

 My favorite way to use frames is to help fill in a space.
-This little wreath pictured above was too small for this wall space next to our mantel.
+This little wreath pictured below was too small for the wall space next to our mantel.
 By “framing” it you can see how it is in scale with the space.
 This is a great solution when faced with the issue of a wall hanging looking too small for a space.
 You can even frame a framed picture that may look like a postage stamp on a large wall space.
 For information on determining if a wall hanging is too small, Apartment Therapy has you covered in this post.

 Here is another example of using a frame to ensure this floral piece fits into this space.
-In this design I used this muted gold vintage frame around this wood flower nosegay that I made awhile back.
-Without the frame you can see how this bouquet would be too small over our mantel and rather lackluster.
+In this design, I used this muted gold vintage frame around this wood flower nosegay that I made a while back.
+Without the frame, you can see how this bouquet would be too small over our mantel and rather lackluster.
 By adding the frame the design is easily up-leveled.
 I simply removed the glass and frame mat and this gold frame became the inspiration for adding these gold candleholders.

 2. Frames as a Faux Tray

-Another use for empty frames is to use them as a faux trays.
+Another use for empty frames is to use them as faux trays.
 You can see here I placed a frame on our coffee table before placing these milk glass vases with pink allium.
 I love how the frame…well “frames” this collection.

-In this space I used a frame to elevate this beautiful bouquet from Gracefully Restored.
+In this space, I used a frame to elevate this beautiful bouquet from Gracefully Restored.
 I wanted something to help showcase the bouquet and this frame did the trick.

 3. Frames on the Ceiling ?!?